danihenrique/pgfy/README.md

 ## How to extend the API using components?

-By default, the Api will check your env variable API_COMPONENTS_PATH (by default is 'src/components') looking for new components.
+By default, the Api will check your env variable PGFY_API_COMPONENTS_PATH (by default is 'src/components') looking for new components.

 ---
 Take a look for what is a "component" inside PgFy.